 As the voice of the sector, the Financial Services Council is a non-profit member organisation with a vision to grow the financial confidence and wellbeing of New Zealanders.

 Members include the major insurers in life, health, disability and income insurance, fund managers, KiwiSaver and workplace savings schemes (including restricted schemes), professional service providers, and technology providers to the financial services sector.

-The Financial Services Council conducted research in 2020 that showed there's a connection between money and our wellbeing.
+The Financial Services Council's research shows there's a connection between money and our wellbeing.
 Our most recent 2021 research into wellbeing shows Kiwis are still underprepared for personal financial shocks.
 This is partly because we lack a good understanding of the language of money.

 Money, when it is used wisely, can help us lead happier lives, support our friends and whānau, and help us in an emergency.

 Conversations about our finances begin in our schools, homes and communities.
-That is why we came up with the Money Matters Competition.
+That is why we came up with the Why Does Money Matter competition.

 We wanted to foster conversations about money in schools, families and communities around the country.
 Because the more we start talking about it, the better off we’ll all be.

 WHAT IS THE WHY DOES MONEY MATTER?
 COMPETITION?

-How they answered this question was up to them.
+How they answer this question is up to them.
 They could perform a song or dance, make a short film, interview someone they knew, or make a Tik Tok.
 The main thing we're looking for is a creative story that teaches us a good money habit (or several!)